 As the apostle Paul traveled throughout the gentile world preaching the gospel, he consistently met with Jews and gentiles and taught the gospel of Jesus Christ on the Sabbath day.

-There are a few passages that are often used as proof that the day of worship was changed to Sunday.
+There are a few passages that are often used to try to prove that the day of worship was changed to Sunday.

 Sabbath or Sunday: What about Acts 20:7?